What Is Positioning In Marketing?

 Market Research

 Market research is the foundation of any effective positioning strategy.
 It involves gathering and analyzing data to understand the market landscape, consumer behavior, and competitors.
-By conducting market research, you can identify emerging trends, consumer needs, and pain points that your brand can address.
+By conducting market research, you can identify emerging trends, consumer needs, and pain points your brand can address.

 Identify Unique Selling Proposition (USP)